 The Board is composed of 15 members.
-Eight (8) are practicing dentists, one (1) is a registered dental hygienist (RDH), one (1) is an RDA, and five (5) are public members.
+Eight are practicing dentists, one is a registered dental hygienist (RDH), one is an RDA, and five are public members.
 (BPC § 1601.1.)
 The dentists, the RDH, the RDA, and three of the public members are appointed by the Governor.
 (BPC § 1603.)
 Of the remaining two public members, one is appointed by the Speaker of the Assembly and one by the Senate Rules Committee.
 (Ibid.)
 Public membership accounts for a third of the composition of the Board.
 Of the eight practicing dentists, one must be a member of the faculty of any California dental school, and one is required to be a dentist practicing in a non-profit community clinic.
-There is currently one public member vacancy.
+(Ibid.)
 Members of the Board are each appointed for a term of four years.
+(Ibid.)
 Board members may continue to hold office beyond their term until the appointment of a successor or until one year has elapsed since the expiration of the term, whichever occurs first.
+(Ibid.)
 Each member may serve no more than two full terms.
+(BPC § 1603.1.)
+There are currently one dentist member and three public member vacancies.